tcltk/tcl/doc/markdown/SaveInterpState.md

 # Description

-These routines allows a C procedure to take a snapshot of the current state of an interpreter so that it can be restored after a call to **Tcl\_Eval** or some other routine that modifies the interpreter state.
+These routines allows a C procedure to take a snapshot of the current state of an interpreter so that it can be restored after a call to [Tcl\_Eval][Eval3] or some other routine that modifies the interpreter state.

 **Tcl\_SaveInterpState** stores a snapshot of the interpreter state in an opaque token returned by **Tcl\_SaveInterpState**.
 That token value may then be passed back to one of **Tcl\_RestoreInterpState** or **Tcl\_DiscardInterpState**, depending on whether the interp state is to be restored.
 So long as one of the latter two routines is called, Tcl will take care of memory management.